nicheinc/postgres-import-wizard/README.md

   --table TABLE         Name of table to create (default: None)
 ```

+Executing the `wizard` will generate a `logs/` folder in you working directory
+containing a file of the log messages generated during your most recent run.
+These log messages are also printed to your shell.
+Log settings can be
+configured in `log.py`.

 ## Examples <a name="examples"></a>

 In this section we provide a few examples illustrating usage of the `wizard`.